wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideloading.md

 We can scroll through the output of Procmon to find executables and DLLs that are currently being loaded on the system.
 As an example, if we wanted to search for a DLL sideload against Windows Defender's AMSI scanner (**MpCmdRun.exe**), we can add the following filter:
 - __Process Name -> is -> MpCmdRun.exe__ <br />

-Then we can run the executable from its expected location `%PROGRAMFILES%\Windows Defender\mpcmdrun.exe`, and in Procmon we can see the DLLs being loaded by the **MpCmdRun.exe** process to sideload.
+Then we can run the executable from its expected location `%PROGRAMFILES%\Windows Defender\mpcmdrun.exe`, and in Procmon we can see the DLLs being loaded by the **MpCmdRun.exe** process which we could attempt to sideload.
 The target DLL **mpclient.dll** looks like a good target!

 ![image](https://user-images.githubusercontent.com/35749735/195383300-269d1609-ae87-49f9-9eaa-3e5f672777e9.png)

-Also, the DLL **mpclient.dll** is a known DLL sideload that can be found in Hijack Libs at this [URL][https://hijacklibs.net/entries/microsoft/built-in/mpsvc.html](https://hijacklibs.net/entries/microsoft/built-in/mpclient.html).
+The DLL **mpclient.dll** is also a known DLL sideload that can be found in Hijack Libs at this [URL][https://hijacklibs.net/entries/microsoft/built-in/mpsvc.html](https://hijacklibs.net/entries/microsoft/built-in/mpclient.html).

 A third option for finding your own DLL sideloads is to use the publicly available tool [Windows Feature Hunter (WFH)](https://github.com/ConsciousHacker/WFH) from [@ConsciousHacker](https://twitter.com/conscioushacker) which has its own documentation and method for finding vulnerable DLL sideloads on your own system.
 If you prefer to go the easy route, there is a CSV list within the GitHub repo of discovered EXEs and their DLL sideloads [found here](https://github.com/ConsciousHacker/WFH/blob/main/examples/) which has over 900 DLL sideloads you could abuse.
 Another blog has many more DLL hijacking examples [HERE](https://github.com/wietze/windows-dll-hijacking/blob/master/dll_hijacking_candidates.csv).